fegyi001/mangol/README.md

 }
 ```

 You also have to add some vendor css/scss & js files.
-If you use Webpack and created your project with angular-cli, add the following libraries to you `angular-cli.json`:
+If you use Webpack (recommended) and created your project with angular-cli, add the following libraries to you `angular-cli.json`:

 ```json
 "styles": [